 Mortgaged-backed securities do not have a fixed maturity and their expected maturities may vary when interest rates rise or fall.
 An increased rate of prepayments on the Fund's mortgage-backed securities will result in an unforeseen loss of interest income to the Fund as the Fund may be required to reinvest assets at a lower interest rate.
-A decreased rate of prepayments lengthens the expected maturity of a mortgage-backed securities may decrease more than prices of other fixed-income securities when interest rates rise.
+A decreased rate of prepayments lengthens the expected maturity of a mortgaged-backed security.
+The prices of mortgage-backed securities may decrease more than prices of other fixed-income securities when interest rates rise.